quarkusio/quarkus-super-heroes/rest-fights/README.md

 The application is exposed outside of the cluster on port `80`.

-These are only the descriptors for this application and the required database and Kafka broker only.
+These are only the descriptors for this application and the required database, Kafka broker, and Apicurio Schema Registry only.
 If you want to deploy this application and its downstream services ([rest-villains](../rest-villains) and [rest-heroes](../rest-heroes)), pick one of the 4 versions of the application from the table below and deploy the appropriate descriptor from the [`rest-fights/deploy/k8s` directory](deploy/k8s).

 | Description                  | Image Tag              | OpenShift Descriptor                                                                                  | Minikube Descriptor                                                                                 | Kubernetes Descriptor                                                                                   | KNative Descriptor                                                                                |
 |------------------------------|------------------------|-------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|